 Parental factors play a meaningful role in autism’s likelihood:

-- Advanced parental age: Particularly paternal age, correlates with a slightly elevated autism possibility.
-While older fathers show a higher statistical association, overall risk remains relatively low for any individual parent.
+- Advanced parental age: Paternal age, in particular, correlates with a slightly higher autism possibility.
+However, overall risk stays relatively low for any individual parent.

-- Family history: Having one autistic child or close relative increases the likelihood of subsequent children also being autistic.
+- Family history: Having one autistic child or close relative raises the chance that future children may also be autistic.

-- Congenital conditions: Certain conditions, such as Down syndrome, associate with higher autism rates.
+- Congenital conditions: Certain conditions, such as Down syndrome, are linked to higher autism rates.

-- Environmental factors: Prenatal exposure to particular substances or maternal health conditions also influence outcomes.
+- Environmental factors: Prenatal exposure to certain substances or maternal health conditions can also play a role.

-These factors further illustrate why prenatal detection remains challenging.
+These factors show why prenatal detection remains so challenging.

 Preparing for Possible Autism Diagnosis

-Early detection through prenatal testing, although not definitive, empowers families to prepare.
-Families aware of heightened autism risks can proactively:
+Even though prenatal testing is not definitive, early detection empowers families to prepare.
+Families aware of a higher autism risk can take steps to:

 - Seek resources and support groups